liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/04-authentication-pipelines/04-custom-login-portlet.markdown

 ```

 The only tricky/unusual code here is the need to grab the `HttpServletRequest`
 and the `HttpServletResponse`.
-This is necessary to call @product@'s API for
+This is necessary to call @sharepoint@'s API for
 authentication.
 At the end of the Action Command, the portlet sends a redirect
 that sends the user to the same page.
 You can of course make this any page you
 want.